shobhikabharti/my_presentations/README.md

 # Work Samples

 Here goes the list of files as samples from my work experience and education.
 I curated a list of documents from varied areas of interests to showcase my expertise in the reserach and development area.
-Apart from the samples, I have created two folders for Executive Education post masters and my professional recognition around same.
+Apart from the samples, I have created two folders for Executive Education and Professional recognition around same.
 Currently, I am having experience in every area of Product Management incorporating various configuration strategies and my Cloud Transformation journey is maintained on separate GitHub space https://github.com/shobhikabharti/CloudComputing

 <p align="center">
   <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png">